 A specialty cylinder head is fabricated billet stock, cast or a modified OEM head that has added ports.
 At least one valve per cylinder shall be in the head.
 All X class engines, as described above, which are over 325 cid, but less than 375 cid, shall be classified as either XXF or XXO.
+In addition, all other 1959 model year design or earlier non-Ford & Mercury flathead V8s, flathead and OHV inline engines, up to 375 original CID shall be classified as XXO.
 Specialty cylinder heads are NOT allowed in this instance.
 Overhead cam specialty cylinder heads are not allowed in the XF, XO, XXF, & XXO engine classes.
 XX/PRO class is limited to cylinder head port configuration as originally designed.
 This applies to the XXF and XXO engine classes.